 Geoprobe direct push sampling is a standard method of soil sampling to obtain representative samples from the subsurface.
 Field preparation, sample collection, and data logging activities for Geoprobe sampling are identical to that of test pitting/trenching listed above.
-The following procedures detail activities, as directed by the field technician, for the execution of Macro Core drilling operations after rig is in a downwind position and continuous air monitoring and VOC screening activities have commenced:
+The following procedures detail activities, as directed by the field technician, for the execution of Macro Core drilling operations:

 - 1. Startup drill rig and raise mast. - 2.
 Use star bit with rig in rotary setting to penetrate pavement (if applicable). - 3.
 Excavate a hole large enough to set a road box before you advance the borehole (if applicable). - 4.
 Unthread the shoe from the bottom of the sample tube and inset a sample liner and rethread the shoe on the bottom of the sample tube. - 5.
 Thread the drive cap on the top of the sample tube. - 6.
 Align the sample tube so it is plumb in both directions to ensure a straight borehole is drilled. - 7.
-Drive the top of the sample tube into ground surface. - 8.
+Drive the top of the sample tube into ground surface to a depth of 4-feet for the first 4-foot sample. - 8.
 Unthread the drive cap from the top of the sample tube and thread the pull cap in its place. - 9.
 Pull the sample tube from the ground using caution to not pinch your hand between the drill rods, pull cap, or rig. - 10.
 Unthread the cutting shoe and pull the sample liner from the bottom of the sample tube.
 Use pliers to reach in the sample tube and grab the liner, if needed. - 11.
-Cut the sample liner lengthwise in two places and present the sample on a table or plastic sheeting (or similar) to ensure all sample material is contained. - 12.
+Cut the sample liner lengthwise in two places and present the sample on a table or plastic sheeting (or similar) to ensure all sample material is contained.
+Quickly screen the soil for volatile organic vapors using a PID.
+Describe the soil and collect any necessary samples into appropriate containers and label the containers. - 12.
 Insert a new liner and thread on the cutting shoe and repeat steps from #4 to #11 with the addition of a 4-foot long drill rod onto the top of the sample tube to advance a second 4-foot interval. - 13.
 Proceed with this procedure until the desired depth or refusal is reached. - 14.
-Upon completion of probing, decontaminate all equipment in contact with the soil/fill in a decontamination area using Alconox and water. - 15.
-Backfill borings with indigenous soil in the order in which the material was removed with the topsoil/sand/cover soil placed last to cover the hole.
-If impacted soil is encountered (based on visual/olfactory and PID readings), the remaining soil from the samplers, that is not placed in laboratory-supplied containers, will be containerized in 55-gallon drums pending analytical results.
-The soil will be disposed of at an NYSDEC-approved facility.
+Upon completion of probing, decontaminate all equipment in contact with the soil/fill in a decontamination area using Alconox and water.

+15. Backfill borings with indigenous soil in the order in which the material was removed with the topsoil/sand/cover soil placed last to cover the hole.
+Soil samples that exhibit detectable vapors or exhibit grossly other contaminated characteristics shall not be placed back into the borehole but shall be containerized for proper disposal.